This post has been sponsored by Virtue, one of my favorite luxury hair care brands!

 6) Give Your Ends a Little Trim

 If you’ve been a little rough and tough with your hair this summer, you may notice some breakage and shorter strays here and there.
 Fortunately, with a little extra care, paired up with a healthy diet (biotin supplements help too!), they’ll gradually grow back in long and healthy again.
 Your ends on the other hand?
 Well that’s a different story.
 Once they start to split, there’s almost no going back, and they’ll only continue to cause damage to your hair.
-You can try preventative treatments like serums, but the best option would be to get a trim.
+You can try preventative treatments like a serum, but the best option would be to get a trim.
 Cut off those dry, fraying ends and believe me – you’ll feel so renewed and refreshed.
 And your hair will thank you too!

 What are some of your favorite ways to refresh and repair your hair post-summer?